 As a nurse assistant, you can work in many different places.
 These articles identify some of the specializations available.

 The BLS projects that employment of nursing assistants will increase 21% in the 2012-2022 decade, which is faster than average.
 The healthcare needs of the nation's large elderly population plays a major role in the demand for these workers.
 As of May 2013, nursing assistants earned a mean annual wage of $26,020.
 The top employers at this time were nursing care facilities, general hospitals, and retirement or assisted living facilities for the elderly.

 Nurse Assistant or Patient Care Assistant Related Articles

 - Recently Updated

-As a certified nursing assistant, students are able to provide a variety of patient care activities under the supervision of a registered...
+As a certified nursing assistant, you are able to provide a variety of patient care activities under the supervision of a registered nurse...